Molecular-Nanophotonics/Thermophoretic-Trap-for-Protein-Aggregation-Studies/README.md

 ## Instructions for Use

-First, download the sample dataset at:
+First, create a new directory `Data` download the sample dataset at:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1414296.svg)](https://doi.org/10.5281/zenodo.1414296)

-Then, run TrackerLab.py
-With all required packages installed properly you should see a GUI with most of the controls disabled.
+Then, run the TrackerLab.py script.
+With all packages installed properly you should see a GUI similar to the screenshot below.
 To open a video file click `Open...` and select all `*_video.tdms` in the sample dataset.

 ![Screenshot](https://github.com/Molecular-Nanophotonics/Thermophoretic-Trap-for-Protein-Aggregation-Studies/blob/master/Images/Screenshot.PNG)

-The `*video.tdms` files are TDMS files recored with a custom LabVIEW program containing the image series and metadata such as the binning and the exposure time.
+The `*video.tdms` files are TDMS files recored with LabVIEW containing the image series and metadata such as the binning and the exposure time.
+For more information about the TDMS file format see http://www.ni.com/white-paper/3727/en/
 Beside these TDMS files the software also supports stacked TIFF files for general use.

 In the pre-processing panel a media filter and a circular mask can be applied to the image.
 In the tracking tab the parameters for the connected-componente labeling can be adjusted.
+For detail on the image processing and fibril tracking see Supplementary Note 7.
-To run the tracking algorithm for all frames and selected files click the `Batch` button.
+To run the tracking algorithm for all selected files click `Batch`.
 The tracking data will be stored as a dataframe named `features` in a HDF5 file.
 The dataframe has the following structure:

 frame | x | y | area | max_intensity | phi | major_axis_length | minor_axis_length
 --- | --- | --- | --- | --- | --- | --- | ---